Halocarbon: Hazards

 In 1962 a book by U.S. biologist Rachel Carson (Carson 1962) started a storm of concerns about environmental pollution, first focused on DDT and other pesticides, some of them also halocarbons.
 These concerns were amplified when in 1966 Danish chemist Soren Jensen reported widespread residues of PCBs among Arctic and sub-Arctic fish and birds (Jensen 1966).
 In 1974, Mexican chemist Mario Molina and U.S. chemist Sherwood Rowland predicted that common halocarbon refrigerants, the chlorofluorocarbons (CFCs), would accumulate in the upper atmosphere and destroy protective ozone (Molina & Rowland 1974).
 Within a few years, ozone depletion was being observed above Antarctica, leading to bans on production and use of chlorofluorocarbons in many countries.
-In 2007, the Intergovernmental Panel on Climate Change (IPCC) said halocarbons were a direct cause of global warming.
+The 2007 report of the Intergovernmental Panel on Climate Change (IPCC) said halocarbons were a direct cause of global warming.

 Since the 1970s there have been longstanding, unresolved controversies over potential health hazards of trichloroethylene (TCE) and other halocarbon solvents that had been widely used for industrial cleaning (Anderson v.
 Grace 1986) (Scott & Cogliano 2000) (U.S. National Academies of Science 2004) (United States 2004).
 More recently perfluorooctanoic acid (PFOA), a precursor in the most common manufacturing process for Teflon and also used to make coatings for fabrics and food packaging, became a health and environmental concern starting in 2006 (United States 2010), suggesting that halocarbons, though thought to be among the most inert, may also present hazards.

 Halocarbons, including those that might not be hazards in themselves, can present waste disposal issues.
 Because they do not readily degrade in natural environments, halocarbons tend to accumulate.
 Incineration and accidental fires can create corrosive byproducts such as hydrochloric acid and hydrofluoric acid, and poisons like halogenated dioxins and furans.
 Species of Desulfitobacterium are being investigated for their potential in the bioremediation of halogenic organic compounds.